wprashed/cart-reminder-timer/README.md

 **Solutions:**
 1. The plugin is lightweight - likely not the cause
 2. Check if other plugins are conflicting
-3. Deactivate all plugins except WooCommerce and Cart Reminder Timer
+3. Deactivate all plugins except WooCommerce and Dealicious - Cart Reminder Timer for WooCommerce
 4. Reactivate plugins one by one to find conflict
 5. Contact hosting provider to increase PHP memory limit